dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## Externally Referenced Files

 Files and data stored externally from the vCon MUST be signed to ensure that they have not been modified.
-Use of the [LM-OTS] method of signing externally referenced files is described in section XXXX of this document.
+Use of the [LM-OTS] method of signing externally referenced files is described in [Signing Externally Referenced Files](#signing-extrenally-referenced-files) of this document.
 Objects that refer to a file which is externally stored from the vCon MUST have the parameters: url, alg and signature.

 ### url